 But the world has changed much since the 1970s.
 So has backpacking.

-Wandering across the world while living out of a backpack has been influenced and polished by a few trends:
+The amazing experience of backpacking the world while living out of a single pack has been influenced and polished by a few trends:

 - Newer, more comfortable hostels offer all of the knowledge, hosting, and traveler introductions, while still being a cheap yet comfortable place to sleep.